jonesna213/IndividualProject/Journal.md

  * Got hibernate working correctly and updated tests to account for it.
 Thought it was correct before but when a user was deleted it deleted the part that was with the user in the saved parts table.
 Did the same thing with merchants and parts.
 But its working correctly now.

+10/21/2022 - 2.5 hours

+Tasks Completed:
+ * Made progress on view parts page as well as the servlet for it
+ * Made more progress on jsoup for rock auto